Power systems use either DC (Direct Current) or AC (Alternating Current). Let’s examine these systems.

 Ten times less than DC transmission.

-5. Transformers cannot operate with DC supply wired to it.
+5. Transformers do not operate with DC supply wired to it.
+It will short-circuit.
 The only way to step down the voltage for distribution is through a motor-generator set or a rotary converter – an inefficient process.

 5. Transformers operate at 99% efficiency at full load.
 Used throughout the AC system.